 Should You Get a Wedding Loan?

-In general, the consensus from financial experts is no. Most financial experts agree that if you can’t afford to pay for your wedding outright, you need to save up enough money and cut costs until you can.
+In general, the answer is no. If you can’t afford to pay for your wedding outright, you need to save up enough money and cut costs until you can.
 Newlyweds shouldn’t start their life together with unavoidable debt, which is exactly what a wedding loan is.
 By the same token, many young couples are already saddled with student loan or credit card debt, so adding to the debt burden by taking out a personal loan isn’t the best idea.
 What’s worse is that the wedding loan could even outlast the marriage, but you’ll still be stuck repaying it.

 Because wedding loans aren’t usually a good idea, you may want to rethink how much you’re spending on your wedding.
 With the average cost of a wedding at $30,000, think about how you could use that money for a different purpose by opting for a simpler ceremony.
 Perhaps you could finally pay off your student loan debt or you and your spouse could put a down payment on your dream home.
 A wedding, while a monumental occasion in your life, is one day of celebration, and $30,000, especially if borrowed, is a lot to spend on one day.
 It may be wiser to make a long-term investment in your financial future by buying a house, paying down debt or saving for retirement.